Hybris Competitors & Alternatives

 Step 2: Look at your business needs

 In e-commerce, as in all tech-driven fields, it’s tempting to start with technology and choose the most impressive offering you can afford.
 Unfortunately, that’s a backward approach.
-Rather, an SAP e-commerce project should start with a thorough survey of your business needs and move from there to the evaluation of specific e-commerce vendors.
+Rather, the search for an SAP e-commerce platform should start with a thorough survey of your business needs and move from there to the evaluation of specific e-commerce vendors.

 What is your goal?
 Why are you launching an e-commerce channel?
 You need to have a specific, measurable, and attainable goal that will focus your efforts—the more specific, the more measurable, and the more attainable, the better.
 Here are some examples of goals which validate the creation of an e-commerce channel: